Lisa Beres

 Beres and her husband, Ron Beres, are often relied upon as subject matter experts for issues related to green and healthy living.
-The Beres' are Telly Award Winning experts and have provided expert commentary on several radio and television shows including NBC's Today Show, Discovery Channel's “Greenovate,” Fox & Friends, Living Well with Montel Williams, The Doctors, Dr. Oz, Home Shopping Network, NBC's Nightly New, The Suzanne Somers Show, and Chelsea Lately on E!
-Lisa is a national spokesperson for organic, green, non-toxic products and conducts Healthy Home Media Tours across the country.
+The Bereses are Telly Award winning experts and have provided expert commentary on radio and television shows including NBC's Today Show, Discovery Channel's Greenovate, Fox & Friends, Living Well with Montel Williams, The Doctors, Dr. Oz, the Home Shopping Network, NBC Nightly News, The Suzanne Somers Show, and Chelsea Lately on E!
+Beres is a national spokesperson for organic, green, non-toxic products and conducts Healthy Home Media Tours across the country.

 Beres has served as an advisory board member for Cal State Fullerton University's UEE Green Building Program and on the board of directors for the Institute for Building Biology and Ecology.
-She and her husband Ron Beres founded of Green Nest, a retailer of environmentally safe products which they sold in 2011.
+She and her husband founded Green Nest, a retailer of environmentally safe products which they sold in 2011.
 They are the founders of RonandLisa.com, where they offer online programs (Change Your Home.
 Change Your Health in 30 Days) and solutions to teach people how to eliminate toxins from their life with simple steps to improve their health.
 A frequent contributor to several radio and television news programs, Beres acts as green correspondent for the Sally Jessy Raphael radio show and podcast.
 Beres lives in Irvine, California.
 Beres and her husband, Ron Beres, conduct professional speaking engagements across the country educating consumers on how to create healthier homes and greener lives.
 Recently, they educated southern Californians on "How to Live a Green Life" at Maria Shriver's Women's Conference.
-On October 21, 2008, they joined A-Listers including: Warren Buffett Arnold Schwarzenegger, Jennifer Lopez, Bono, and others.
+On October 21, 2008, they joined A-Listers including Warren Buffett Arnold Schwarzenegger, Jennifer Lopez, and Bono.
 The entire list of speakers can be viewed at Women's Conference 2008.
-Lisa Beres is owner and co-founder of RonandLisa.com, an online publishing platform offering education to create toxic free home environments.
 Their consulting business includes celebrities as well as Fortune 1000 companies.